🎯 Skills

 Production Extract

-Split the script into narration, character voices, and SFX cues.
+Split the script into narration, character voices, and SFX cues, then validate.

 TTS / SFX Generate

-Generate audio files with AI TTS APIs (ElevenLabs, Typecast) and sound effects.
+Generate audio with AI TTS APIs (ElevenLabs, Typecast) and sound effects, with timecode verification.

 Storyboard CSV

-Create references.csv and scenes.csv for image/video generation with AutoFlowCut.
+Create references.csv and scenes.csv for image/video generation with AutoFlowCut, reviewed via batch QA.

 Upload Info